 Note: For all of these contracts, you will receive a bill that is separate from your typical electric bill.
 Two state agencies, the Illinois Commerce Commission (ICC) and the Illinois Power Agency (IPA), have to sign off on community solar contracts.

 It can lower electric bills for subscribers and improve the power grid’s reliability.
 Also, adding solar power to the grid lessens the need for expensive power plants, lowering market prices for all.

 Who can be a subscriber?

 All residential and business customers can subscribe to a community solar garden—as long as it’s located in their electric utility’s service territory.
 The minimum subscription per customer is 200 watts, or about one solar panel.
 No individual can subscribe to more than 40 percent of a project, but you can subscribe to multiple projects.

-Do subscribers get a solar garden’s power?
+Do subscribers directly receive a solar garden’s power?

 No. Unlike a home with its own solar panels, there’s no way to send the power generated by a solar garden exclusively to a subscriber’s home.
 Like all electricity, power produced by a solar garden is sent to the utility’s grid and distributed indiscriminately the moment it’s created.

 How do I know what a good deal is?